The-Marcy-Lab-School-Code-Challenges/cc-js-fluency-04/README.md

     ]
     ```

-2. Write a function named `oddJob` that takes an array of objects and returns an array of objects if the job length is an odd number.
+2. Write a function named `oddJob` that takes an array of objects and returns an array of objects if the job property length is an odd number.

     ```jsx
     oddJob(alumni) //returns [